Skip to content

 Known problems

-PEP 695 uses inferred variance for type parameters, instead of the covariant and contravariant keywords used by TypeParam variables.
-As such, rewriting a TypeParam variable to a type alias may change its variance.
+PEP 695 uses inferred variance for type parameters, instead of the covariant and contravariant keywords used by TypeVar variables.
+As such, rewriting a type alias using a PEP-695 type statement may change the variance of the alias's type parameters.

 Example